best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ## Docstrings

 When your code is structured as functions or classes, these functional units can be efficiently documented using docstrings.
-Docstrings are multi-line comments that appear at the start of a function definition and are the de facto way of documenting these individual components.
+Docstrings are multi-line comments (or specialised strings in the case of Python) wthat appear at the start of a function definition and are the de facto way of documenting these individual components.
 Note that module level docstrings are also something that is commonly used (usually at the top of the module file in the case of Python).
-Use of these comments (or specialised strings in Python) keeps the documentation of your code closely associated with the relevant sections of code.
-This close association means it is easier to keep documentation up-to-date.
+Use of these comments keeps the documentation of your code closely associated with the relevant sections of code.
+This close association means it is easier to keep documentation up-to-date as changes are introduced.

-An end-user can access these docstrings by typing `help(function_name)` (Python) after they have imported your library, so they are handily available without needing the source code.
+An end-user can access these docstrings by typing `help(function_name)` (Python) after they have imported your library, so they are handily available without needing to have the source code files open in another window.
+Other tools like Jupyter for Python allow users to easily access these docstrings for quick reference.
 Hence the focus on detail and comprehensiveness is key as this is the first point of call for and end-user trying to understand what a given function does.

 ```{todo}
 Provide the example of `help` in R terms.